mvc-spec/mvc-tck/README.md

 Now execute the sample runner to run the tests against Ozark deployed to Glassfish:

     cd <TCK_HOME>/sample/
-    mvn clean install
+    mvn clean test

-Of cause all the tests should pass. :-)
+Of course all the tests should pass. :-)